 I won't pull any punches: I started, and it took a while to stop.
 That is to say you're about to dive into a pretty in-depth post (that's a nice way of saying "long") about content marketing, one which you may want to bookmark to read later.
 But I think it covers most of the aspects of content marketing that modern inbound marketers need to consider, beyond the basics of simply writing content optimized for the web.

 Download our free content marketing planning template here to to help you create a strategic content marketing plan.

 All that being said, we'll plan on doing deeper dives on any subject matters covered below if you'd like them.
 Feel free to scan the following headers and let us know if there are any sections you think you need more help with.
 We'll take it from there.

 (Want to learn more about content creation, strategy, and promotion?
-Sign up here to be the first in line for our new Content Marketing Certification course.)
+Take our free Content Marketing Certification Course.)

 What Is Content Marketing?

 To explain how content marketing works, we first have to agree on a definition.
 Unfortunately, I might've sent myself on a fool's errand -- I went through dozens of different iterations of a content marketing definition (including the somewhat flippant "content marketing is using content for marketing") and found none of them totally satisfactory.
 But I hate to let perfection get in the way of progress, so let's just get something down on paper so we have a basis for discussion:

 Content marketing is a marketing program that centers on creating, publishing, and distributing content for your target audience -- usually online -- the goal of which is to attract new customers.